About Prolotherapy offers the following resources for those wanting to explore prolotherapy further...

 Articular Cartilage Regeneration

 Prolotherapy offices who employ Comprehensive Prolotherapy use a different approach to treating chronic pain.
 This means that based on the individual patient, following a physical examination and patient history, we can determine which variants of Prolotherapy can provide the best chance at fulfilling the patient’s expectations and goals.
-These variants of Prolotherapy may include Platelet Rich Plasma Therapy or Stem Cell Therapy or traditional dextrose solutions boosted by Human Growth Hormone, minerals, or fatty acids.
+These variants of Prolotherapy may include Platelet Rich Plasma Therapy , stem cell injection therapy or traditional dextrose solutions boosted by Human Growth Hormone, minerals, or fatty acids.
 Our first choice is usually the simplest choice of treatment that is dextrose Prolotherapy.

 Doctors and researchers have long thought that cartilage is unable to heal itself.
 Despite this belief, articular cartilage regeneration has become one of the main focal points for joint pain researchers.